Remote Sensing of the Bio-Geosphere

 - Description of the atmospheric influence on the remotely sensed signal.

-- Identification, downloading and pre-processing of remote sensing data on the web.
+- Identification, downloading and pre-processing of remote sensing data.

 - Assessment of the statistical significance of long term trends in the various components of the bio-geosphere.

-- Describe the role of remote sensing data in the discussion of global change studies
+- Describe the relevance of various remote sensing data types in the discussion of global change studies

 - Understand scientific literature related to the course subjects.

 - Combine knowledge on remote sensing data systems for optimal monitoring of changes in various components of the bio-geosphere.

 - Understanding relevant remote sensing theory and methods for successful remote sensing-based analysis of the marine environment, snow and ice, vegetation productivity and remote sensing of the atmosphere.

 - Discussions of advantages/disadvantages and the complementary use of remote sensing data systems of varying spatial, temporal, spectral and radiometric resolution for global ecosystem monitoring.

 - Independent data collection and analysis for understanding drivers of ecosystem changes using remote sensing software.